stamat/poops/example/src/markup/changelog/blog-functionality.md

 ---
 layout: blog
 title: Blog Functionality
-description: Hey folks, this is my second blog post.
+description: Poops started as a simple script and style bundler, but now it became much more, it became a static site generator.
+Combining Markdown and Front Matter support we have extended Poops with blogging functionality.
 date: 2023-10-12
 published: true
 ---
 # {{ page.title }}

-  {{ page.description }}
+> {{ page.description }}